-Any student having difficulty with a class may seek tutoring assistance through the Center for Student Success.
-Tutoring is delivered at various locations on campus during day-time and evening hours.
-Schedules are posted each term.
-Tutoring by appointment is also available.
-For more information, contact the Center for Student Success at 630-637-5266.
+Any student may seek tutoring assistance through the Center for Student Success.
+Tutors are available by appointment.
+For more information, contact the Center for Student Success at 630-637-5266

 Academic Advising

 All students are assigned an academic advisor.
 Although you are primarily responsible for developing your academic and cocurricular plan, your advisor will guide you and help you understand College regulations, policies and procedures.
 You will be meeting with your academic advisor regularly throughout your time at North Central College.